chandwi/SQL_Analysis_Sakila/README.md

 # SQL for Data Analysis

-**🧾 Objective: Use SQL queries to extract and analyze data from a sample ecommerce database**
+**🧾 Objective: Use SQL queries to extract and analyze data from a sample database**

 ### 📌 Query 1: Top 5 Longest Movies
 ```sql